ADA Section 508 in e-Learning: the Next Step towards a Better Education

 The adaptable learning environment in the digital age can be liberating for disabled students.
 According to our statistics, accumulated over the years of working with eLearning content, during a course semester students make an average of 3,000 - 4,000 clicks in the online educational systems, 90% of which usually fall on assessment and homework questions.
 Yet, the lack of accessibility sometimes means the e-Leaning world is a step too far for many.

 The US Federal Government ratified Section 508 of the ADA in 1990.
 The intention was to adapt information technology for different users.
 The UK's DDA and the Canadian AODA follow the same goal.
-The Disability Acts summarize the minimal standards, such as “the use of text labels or descriptors for graphics and certain format elements.”
+The Disability Acts summarize external link the minimal standards, such as “the use of text labels or descriptors for graphics and certain format elements.”
 This section addresses the usability of multimedia presentations, image maps, style sheets, scripting languages, applets, plug-ins, and electronic forms.
 The Section 508 was targeted to:

 - Eradicate barriers in IT